davidswelt/zot_bib_web/README.md

 The content generated is static.
 This program is meant to be run periodically.

+Support for other languages is provided; by default for German and English.

 A tool to push the resulting bibliography to a Wordpress installation is also provided.